-2.4.1 All study groups shall meet sufficiently in advance of WTSA for the report of each study group to WTSA to reach administrations of Member States and Sector Members at least one month before WTSA.

-2.4.2 The report of each study group to WTSA is the responsibility of the study group chairman, and shall include:

-- a short but comprehensive summary of the results achieved in the study period; - reference to all Recommendations (new or revised) that have been approved by the Member States during the study period, with a statistical analysis of activities per study group Question; - reference to all Recommendations deleted during the study period; - reference to the final text of all draft Recommendations (new or revised) that are forwarded for consideration by WTSA; - the list of new or revised Questions proposed for study; - review of joint coordination activities for which it is the lead study group; - a draft standardization action plan for the following study period.
+- 2.4.1 All study groups shall meet sufficiently in advance of WTSA for the report of each study group to WTSA to reach administrations of Member States and Sector Members no later than 35 calendar days before the opening of WTSA. - 2.4.2 The report of each study group to WTSA should be developed by the study group chairman, in consultation with the study group, and shall include: - a) a short but comprehensive summary of the results achieved in the study period, and observations concerning future work; - b) reference to all Recommendations (new or revised) that have been approved by the Member States during the study period, with a statistical analysis of activities per study group Question; - c) reference to all Recommendations deleted during the study period; - d) reference to the final text of all draft Recommendations (new or revised) that are forwarded for consideration by WTSA; - e) the list of new or revised Questions proposed for study; - f) review of joint coordination activities for which it is the lead study group; - g) a draft standardization action plan for the following study period.